kristynrb/WDI-Folder-Script/README.md

 # WDI-Folder-Script
 This script provides the folder structure for General Assembly's Web Development Immersive class repository.
 It includes a GA logo which can be reused on each of your file documents.

-Plans for future improvement:
-- Adding license information for the repository.
-- double digit days and weeks for easier sorting.

 ### To run the script
 - Clone the `wdiFolderScript` file or paste the code from that file into a new file on your local machine.
 - Navigate to the folder where you would like to create the WDI folder structure.
 From inside the root of that folder, type in the absolute path to the location of the script file.